Guest Post by CreditRepair.com

 For example, you can photograph and submit your W-2s, application, driver's license and other documentation via your smartphone.
-In the case of Quicken Loan's Rocket Mortgage, the loan application is completed in as little as eight minutes.
+In the case of Quicken Loan's Rocket Mortgage, the loan application may be completed in as little as eight minutes.
 If you prefer an internet-based approach that streamlines the application process, then online lenders are a solid choice.

 Online mortgage lending comes with its share of shortcomings and risks.
 The more you know upfront, the better chance you have of determining whether going digital with a mortgage loan is best for you.
 As a potential borrower, there are things you must be aware of before starting the application process:

 For instance, there are programs that can help homebuyers lower their closing costs and interest rates.
-Additionally, the lack of specialized expertise makes it difficult for internet-based lenders to handle complicated loans, such as FHA loans or mortgages for self-employed applicants.

 There are borrowers who aren't well-suited for online mortgage lending.
 It's usually better that they work with mortgage brokers, banks or homebuilder lenders.
 These applicants include the following:

 Online mortgages are an optimal choice for specific borrowers.
 If you fall into any of the categories below, you may find that applying online for a home loan is more suitable than working with a traditional lender.
 An online lender is recommended for borrowers who meet any of the following criteria: